 After rinsing the blossoms in a colander I boiled 4 cups of water in a large saucepan and removed the pan from the heat.
 I added the honeysuckle flowers and replaced the cover on the pan.
 I allowed the blossoms to steep for about 45 minutes, stirring every 15 minutes or so.
 This makes a blossom infusion.
 Breathe deeply and smell that wonderful aroma…

 I strained the petals from the water and set aside the petals for my compost.
 In my saucepan I returned two cups of the blossom infusion, 1/4 cup lemon juice and 4 cups of sugar and stirred until the sugar was dissolved.
 I should caution here that trying to double the recipe can result in failure of the mixture to jell properly.
 If you want to save the extra infusion and make more jelly, put it aside and do one batch at a time, don’t try to do a double batch now.
-I don’t know why this keeps the jelly from thickening, but it very well could do that.
+I don’t know why this keeps the jelly from thickening, but it does.
 In that case instead of jelly you will have “Honeysuckle Honey” – still delicious just not thick.
 Ask me how I know… Eh hem!

 Although it wasn’t in the recipe I added a couple of teaspoons of citrus zest to the mixture, I just wanted a little zesty-zip.
 Then I turned the heat on medium high and brought the infusion to a boil.
-I brought it to a hard boil that could not be stirred down, added the pectin and set the timer for two minutes.
+I brought it to a hard boil that could not be stirred down (220 degrees), added the liquid pectin and set the timer for two minutes.
 After the infusion boiled those two minutes I removed the pan from the heat.
 The hot jelly was ladled into hot sterilized half-pint canning jars, the rim of each jar was wiped clean of any drips and I placed a two-part canning lid/ring onto each jar, tightening only until medium snug.

 I placed the jars of jelly into my water-bath canner and lowered them into the boiling water completely covering the jars by 1″ and placed the lid on the canner.
 After the water returned to a rolling boil I set the timer for 5 minutes.